Onderwijs Onderzoek Actueel Over de VU EN

 Research

-Since 2017, I have published 27 scientific publications and I am the leading
+Since 2017, she has published 28 scientific publications and is the leading

-My investigation agenda has been recognized by colleagues in the field through top awards and grants, including the KNAW Early-Career Partnership 2024, the Top Paper by World Association Public Opinion Research 2020 and Ramon y Cajal Fellowship 2023.
+Her investigation agenda has been recognized by colleagues in the field through top awards and grants, including the KNAW Early-Career Partnership 2024, the Top Paper by World Association Public Opinion Research 2020 and Ramon y Cajal Fellowship 2023.
 The latter is the largest grant conceded by the Spanish Ministry of Science to international researchers.
-Also, I am serving as the International Liaison of the Computational Methods Division of the International Communication Association.
-Notably as well, I serve as a reviewer in all top journals of my field (including Political Communication, Journal of Communication and Nature Communication), and I have been invited as a keynote speaker to several scientific and international events and I have lead policy briefings for international entities including the UNDP, EU, NATO and UK Parliament to outline my research on the integrity of political information on social media.
-I am regularly requested by top legacy media in Spain or the UK, among others, to comment on the advances in our field.
-In 2020, I featured in the documentary on the power of social media broadcasted by ABC Australia and other media around the world.
+Also, she is serving as the International Liaison of the Computational Methods Division of the International Communication Association.
+Notably as well, she serves as a reviewer in all top journals of the field (including Political Communication, Journal of Communication and Nature Communication).
+She has been invited as a keynote speaker to several scientific and international events and have lead policy briefings for international entities including the UNDP, EU, NATO and UK Parliament to outline her research on the integrity of political information on social media.
+She is regularly requested by top legacy media in Spain or the UK, among others, to comment on the advances in the field.
+As an example, in 2020, she featured in the documentary on the power of social media broadcasted by ABC Australia.

 Ancillary activities